God creates Adam and Eve. Ussher's chronology of the Old Testament places their creation at 4004, while other research suggests a date of 4024.

 336 - 323 B.C.

-Alexander the Great, King of Macedon, builds and rules his world empire.
+Alexander the Great, King of Macedon, conquers most of the known world for Greece.

 Persian King Darius III is defeated in battle by Alexander the Great.
 Persia falls.